The Alinyu

 captives, and soon the name of the Klar-cil was whispered amongst the

 elfin and dwarven slaves, not as a demon to fear, but as a hero.
+And as

 the Silver Demon climbed higher and higher towards the lair of Grüge,